WorkflowSim/WorkflowSim-1.0/readme.txt

 Run an example i.e., org.workflowsim.examples.WorkflowSimBasicExample1.java.
 Open WorkflowSimBasicExample1.java, replace the

-''
 String daxPath = "/Users/chenweiwei/Work/WorkflowSim-1.0/config/dax/Montage_100.xml";
-''

-With your real physical file path.
+with your real physical file path.
+Right click on WorkflowSimBasicExample1.java and choose 'Run File'.
+You should be able to see some output:

+98        SUCCESS        2            0            6.91        263.78            270.69            8
+99        SUCCESS        2            0            0.83        270.69            271.52            9

 ### 2. Use WorkflowSim with GitHub/NetBeans